ordinators/ordinator/CONFIGURATION.md

   - Must contain a valid age key in the format `age1...`
   - Used for both encryption and decryption operations
   - Default location: `~/.config/ordinator/age/key.txt` (or `{profile}.txt` for profile-specific keys)
-  - If not specified, SOPS will use default key locations
+  - If not specified, Ordinator will prompt for interactive setup during apply
   - **Security Note:** Decrypted secrets are never stored in the repository.
 They are only present in memory or at their destination after `ordinator apply`.
+  - **Interactive Setup:** If no key is found during apply, Ordinator will guide you through generating a new key or importing an existing one.

 - `sops_config` (string, optional): Path to the SOPS configuration file.
   - Used to configure SOPS encryption settings